rick-62/kedro-tutorial/docs/source/index.rst

-.. kedro_tutorial documentation master file, created by sphinx-quickstart.
+.. spaceflights_steps_function documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project's kedro_tutorial API docs!
+Welcome to project spaceflights_steps_function's API docs!
 =============================================

 .. toctree::